Implications of gauge freedom for nonrelativistic quantum electrodynamics: Subsystem gauge relativity

 \subsubsection{Significance of transversality}

-We begin by noting that the transversality of canonical fields is an important aspect of Hamiltonian QED closely related to gauge-freedom.
+We begin by noting that the transversality of canonical fields is closely related to gauge freedom.
 Only transverse fields can be used to define unconstrained physical photons as in Eq.~(\ref{phot}).
-This feature is fundamental and it persists in a generalised sense in the presence of background media, as are relevant in numerous artificial photonic systems that realise strong-coupling \cite{todorov_ultrastrong_2010,ciuti_input-output_2006,ciuti_quantum_2005,bamba_dissipation_2012,bamba_recipe_2014,bamba_system-environment_2013}.
-All massless representations of the Lorentz group result in fields with only two independent degrees of freedom.
+This feature is fundamental and it persists in the presence of background media (see Supplementary Note~VII), as are relevant in numerous artificial photonic systems that realise large coupling strengths \cite{todorov_ultrastrong_2010,ciuti_input-output_2006,ciuti_quantum_2005,bamba_dissipation_2012,bamba_recipe_2014,bamba_system-environment_2013}.
+Relativistic particles can be specified via the unitary representations of the Poincar\'e group \cite{bargmann_group_1948}, which are labelled by two numbers, ``mass" $m\geq 0$ and integer or half odd integer ``spin" $s$.
+Massless fields possess only two independent helicities $-s,+s$ obtained from the projection of the spin $s$ onto the axis of particle motion \cite{hassani_mathematical_2013}.
 In particular, the massless spin-1 Maxwell field supports the two independent polarisations of a photon.
-Scalar and longitudinal photons can also be defined, as in the Lorentz-gauge (also called Lorenz-gauge), but such photons are not unconstrained, they must satisfy a non-dynamical constraint (Lorentz subsidiary condition), whose derivative in time is Gauss' law \cite{cohen-tannoudji_photons_1989}.
+Scalar and longitudinal photons can also be defined, as in the Lorenz gauge \cite{lorenz1867}, but such photons are not unconstrained.
+They satisfy a non-dynamical constraint (Lorenz subsidiary condition), whose derivative in time is Gauss' law \cite{cohen-tannoudji_photons_1989}.

 Gauss' law generates gauge symmetry transformations and its derivative in time is the continuity equation for electric charge, which is the conserved quantity associated with gauge symmetry.
-Gauss' law specifies ${\bf E}_{\rm L}$ as a function of $\rho$, which tells us that longitudinal photons are not independent.
+It specifies ${\bf E}_{\rm L}$ as a function of $\rho$, telling us that longitudinal photons are not independent.
 Specifically, an analog of Eq.~(\ref{phot}) may be written